-Anchorage mayor apologizes for ‘inappropriate’ relationship with news anchor
+Anchorage mayor apologizes for ‘inappropriate messaging relationship’ with news anchor

 But on Monday afternoon, Anchorage Mayor Ethan Berkowitz (D) issued a public apology and admitted to engaging in an “inappropriate messaging relationship” with Athens, 41.

-“I apologize to the people of Anchorage for a major lapse in judgment I made several years ago when I had a consensual, inappropriate messaging relationship with reporter Maria Athens,” Berkowitz, 58, said in a statement shared with The Washington Post Monday.
+“I apologize to the people of Anchorage for a major lapse in judgment I made several years ago when I had a consensual, inappropriate messaging relationship with reporter Maria Athens,” Berkowitz, 58, said in a statement shared with The Washington Post on Monday.
 “I’m embarrassed and ashamed for the hurt I’ve caused my family and our community.
 I take responsibility for my actions.”

 The backstory of the scandal, which has transfixed Anchorage, remains murky, with Berkowitz continuing to deny Athens’s claims and noting that law enforcement also investigated and found he’d done nothing wrong.
 Athens, meanwhile, didn’t respond to a request for comment from The Post and it is not clear if she is being represented by an attorney.